2020PB/police-brutality/CONTRIBUTING.md

 ### Maintaining the Repository

-If you would like to help maintain the repository, please read our [incident report guidelines](#Incident-Report-Guidelines-1).
+If you would like to help maintain the repository, please read our [incident report guidelines](#Incident-Report-Guidelines-1) which contain information about editing the repo and content standards.

 #### Cleanup misinformation and poorly documented reports